Harry Williams (footballer, born 1996): Sacramento Republic

 After leaving Cheltenham Town, Williams moved to United States, signing for United Soccer League club Sacramento Republic in February 2016 where he reunited with former Cheltenham Town manager Paul Buckle.

 After picking up a minor knee injury in pre-season, Williams eventually made his Sacramento Republic USL debut on 12 June 2016, in a 2–1 win over Real Monarchs.
 Williams then scored his first Sacramento Republic goal on 7 May 2016, in a 2–0 win against LA Galaxy II.
 Williams scored 4 goals during the regular season (a team high for a player of U23 age), with the 3rd goal being the winning goal versus Orange County Blues, a 2–1 win which secured a place in the playoffs for Sacramento Republic.

 Return to Non-League

 He rejoined Gloucester City in February 2018 on non-contract terms until the end of the 2017/2018 season.
 In February 2019, he signed for Southern Football League Premier Division South side Swindon Supermarine.
 In October 2021, he was loaned out to Southern League Division One South side Cirencester Town.

+When returning to the side after the loan spell at Cirencester, Williams shone scoring a further 16 goals for Swindon Supermarine that season.
+Fast forward to the 2022/2023 season, leading the way for the majority of the season, Williams ended up the joint top scorer in the Southern League Premier South, scoring 34 league goals in just 34 games (5 pens, 29 open play), with a further 5 goals in 7 Southern league cup and FA Cup appearances.
+Most impressively he scored 8 goals (home and away) against teams that ended up in the Top 5 places in the League.
+In May 2023, he returned to Gloucester City before joining Salisbury in November 2023.